How to Fight Police Radio Encryption in Your Community

 "We, the undersigned residents of [City], oppose the proposed encryption of police radio communications.
 This policy threatens public safety by eliminating real-time emergency alerts, harms journalism, and reduces accountability—all without documented evidence of need.
 We call on the City Council to reject encryption funding and instead implement hybrid solutions that balance all community interests."

-- Open records lawsuit: If FOIA requests denied improperly
+- An open records lawsuit if FOIA requests are improperly denied

-- First Amendment challenge: Press freedom argument (requires legal backing)
+- A First Amendment challenge based on press freedom (requires legal backing)

-- Policy violation: If encryption implemented without required process
+- A policy violation claim if encryption was implemented without required process

-- State sunshine law: Some states have open meeting/record laws that may apply
+- State sunshine laws — some states have open meeting or records laws that may apply

-Partner with: ACLU, First Amendment Coalition, media law firms (may take pro bono)
+The ACLU, First Amendment Coalition, and media law firms may take these cases pro bono.

 - Identify officials up for re-election soon